kleelab-bch/FNA/README.md

 # Fine-Needle-Aspiration
-A year long project in collaboration with QCI lab at WPI and UMass Medical Center to automatically detect follicular clusters in the unstained slides.
+Collaboration with UMass Medical Center to automatically detect follicular clusters in unstained slides.
-Includes code for Point-Of-Care Machine, FNA deep Learning system, data preparation, image processing, and calculation of statistics
+This repository includes code for Low-cost Slide Scanner and FNA-Net deep learning pipeline

+How To
+* MARS-Net pipelline to train a new model and evaluate image patch classification
+    * Segmentation/models/train.py
+    * Segmentation/models/predict.py
+    * Segmentation/models/evaluate_classifier.py
+* Draw bounding box for every follicular cluster classified to be true in the image patch
+    * evaluation/run_eval.py
+    * see results in evaluation/generated folder